OpenAstronomy/baldrick/doc/plugins.rst

 ---------------------

-We provide a plugin that will perform checks on a pull request and report the results back to the pull request, either as a comment and a single status check, or individual status checks.
+We provide a plugin that will perform checks on a pull request and report the results back to the pull request using status checks.
 Which checks are done are themselves plugins and will be described in subsequent sections.

 To enable pull request handlers, include the following in your ``pyproject.toml`` file::